-Due note 1: My recommendations is to plan this visit at list for 3 days so you can enjoy what this town has to offer.
+Due note 1: My recommendations is to plan your Sedona visit to be at list for 3 days so you can enjoy what this town has to offer.

 Unfortunately, last trip we visit here we had only one and a half day here + we got hit by major snowstorm, so we did not manage to do all what we planned.

 Due note 2: You can combine this visit with your Grand Canyon trip.

 The view and the landscape is unique and even if you do not have time for a hike, you can still enjoy the view from many viewing points along the roads.